MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Upload data

 After signing in, upload your historical data for analysis.
-The data should reflect approved transactions that were previously provided to your bank, and should include three months of purchases and chargebacks.
-Upload CSV files for each of the following entities (maximum file size 10 GB each):
+The data should reflect approved transactions that were approved by you (the merchant) and sent to your bank, and should include three months of purchases and chargebacks.
+Upload data for each of the following entities:

 - Purchases
 - Payment instruments
 - Products
 - Chargebacks

-Follow the [required schemas](schema.md) to ensure the files can be properly interpreted by Dynamics 365 Fraud Protection.
+Each of your files must meet these requirements and should follow the [required schemas](schema.md) to ensure the files can be properly interpreted by Dynamics 365 Fraud Protection.

+- CSV (comma separated) format
+- Maximum file size: 10 GB
+- DateTime columns in ISO 8601
+- Decimal precision up to 2 places
+- Characters to be escaped: commas, new line characters, and multi-line characters in all columns

+Note that this data is sensitive, and you should take every care to upload it only from a secure network location.
+Please be aware that we only request partial payment instrument data (BIN and last 4 digits).
+We do not request highly sensitive data such as full payment instrument number or SSN, so ensure that you *do not* include such data in the uploaded files.

-You can preview a sample of your data on the “Ready to upload your file” screen.
+You can preview a sample of your data on the **Ready to upload your file** screen.
 If significant errors are detected with the file format, refer to this example to correct them before uploading the complete files.
 When ready, select **Upload**.

 After all four files are uploaded, select **Generate data diagnostic report** to begin creating your report.
-Generation typically takes no longer than 48 hours, and may be shorter depending on the size of your uploads.
+Generation typically takes no longer than 24 hours, but may be shorter depending on the size of your uploads.

 ## Data diagnostic report